bestekarx/bestekarx/README.md

 ### Hi there i am ALPEREN EKER 👋
-### Get rid of Turkey/Çorum.
+### I live in Turkey/Çorum .
 I have been developing mobile applications for about 5 years.
 I work at https://www.eceyazilim.com

 - 🌱 I have developed and continue to develop more than ten projects using xamarin and android studio.
 I also worked on website projects using wordpress and asp.net...